mkthewlis/Milestone-Project-1/README.md

 ### User Stories

-1. I am a user who wants to change career path.
+1. I am a user who wants to change career path at an early stage in my career.
 I need to be convinced that this career counselling service can meet my needs and that they are reliable.
 I also want to easily navigate my way through the website before making the decision whether to contact this company or to continue my search online.

 2. I am a user who works for a competing career counselling service.
 I want to know what this company offers, including their price and package details.